-A panel of experts will discuss the ways in which the Assad regime has maintained its grip on power, even in the face of a popular uprising, international condemnation, and an 8-year regional war.
-Dagher will be joined in conversation by MEI senior fellow Wa'el Alzayat and Rafif Jouejati, co-founder of the Free Syria Foundation, both of whom will lend their perspectives to explain how the United States and the international community have failed to protect Syrians from the Assad family’s entrenchment of power.
+A panel of experts discussed the ways in which the Assad regime has maintained its grip on power, even in the face of a popular uprising, international condemnation, and an 8-year regional war.
+Dagher was joined in conversation by MEI senior fellow Wa'el Alzayat and Rafif Jouejati, co-founder of the Free Syria Foundation, both of whom leant their perspectives to explain how the United States and the international community have failed to protect Syrians from the Assad family’s entrenchment of power.

-MEI senior fellow and director of the Countering Terrorism & Extremism program Charles Lister will moderate the conversation.
+MEI senior fellow and director of the Countering Terrorism & Extremism program Charles Lister moderated the conversation.

 Author, Assad or We Burn the Country: How One Family’s Lust for Power Destroyed Syria